capi1O/facebook-scraper/README.md

 ### input = array of elements

-`facebook-scrap.py user-search "search-results-array.json"` => scrap user attributes from HTML block of a result from a search on Facebook :
+`facebook-scrap.py user-search "search-results-array.json" -i json` => scrap user attributes from HTML block of a result from a search on Facebook :

 ```
 {